Nearly half of LGBTQ youth seriously considered suicide, survey finds

 — 60% of LGBTQ youth who wanted mental health care in the past year were unable to get it.

-- 73% percent of LGBTQ youth reported experiencing symptoms of anxiety and 58% reported experiencing depression symptoms.
+— 73% of LGBTQ youth reported experiencing symptoms of anxiety and 58% reported experiencing depression symptoms.

 — Respondents also described their sources of joy, which included BTS, Lil Nas X, Dungeons & Dragons, wearing a binder for the first time and seeing representation of LGBTQ people of color in the media.